wazuh/wazuh-documentation/source/user-manual/binaries/tools/agent-auth.rst

 agent-auth
 =============

-The agent-auth program is the client application used with :ref:`ossec-authd` to automatically add agents to an Wazuh manager.
+The agent-auth program is the client application used with :ref:`ossec-authd` to automatically add agents to a Wazuh manager.

 .. warning::